apache/celix/pubsub/README.md

   * PubsubAdminUDP: This pubsub admin is using linux sockets to setup a connection.
   * PubsubAdminZMQ (LGPL License): This pubsub admin is using ZeroMQ and is disabled as default.
 This is a because the pubsub admin is using ZeroMQ which is licensed as LGPL ([View ZeroMQ License](https://github.com/zeromq/libzmq#license)).

-  The ZeroMQ pubsub admin can be enabled by specifying the build flag `BUILD_PSA_ZMQ=ON`.
+  The ZeroMQ pubsub admin can be enabled by specifying the build flag `BUILD_PUBSUB_PSA_ZMQ=ON`.
 To get the ZeroMQ pubsub admin running, [ZeroMQ](https://github.com/zeromq/libzmq) and [CZMQ](https://github.com/zeromq/czmq) need to be installed.
 Also, to make use of encrypted traffic, [OpenSSL](https://github.com/openssl/openssl) is required.

 ## Running instructions